-For instance, this data structure is used to format the response buffers of RopGetPropertiesSpecific, RopFindRow, and RopGetReceiveFolderTable.
+RopGetPropertiesSpecific, RopFindRow, and RopGetReceiveFolderTable.
 In addition, an array of PropertyRow structures makes up the key part of the PropertyRowSet structure returned in the response buffer for RopQueryRows.
 Finally, PropertyRow structures used in table notification structures to indicate the column values of a new added or modified row.

-Since the property tags are not returned, clients SHOULD maintain state-perhaps from the request that receives a PropertyRow in its response, or perhaps from a previous request such as ROPSetColumns - in order to match property values from the row with their property tags.
+Since the property tags are not returned, clients SHOULD maintain state-perhaps from the request that receives a PropertyRow in its response, or perhaps from a previous request such

 There are two PropertyRow variants.
-A StandardPropertyRow contains no error values and no type data; it is simply a sequence of Property Values.
+A StandardPropertyRow contains no error values and no type data; it is simply a sequence of property values.
 A FlaggedPropertyRow MAY contain type data, if the request included PtypUnspecified for any property or column, and it MAY contain error values if a property value is missing or there was a problem retrieving the value.
 By examining the first byte of the property row, the client can identify the variant.